bassetmatt-school/EISC209-topoguide/README.md

 ### 5.x Extra ideas
 - [ ] Refine the template for `login.html`
 - [ ] Setup a password changing template/system ?
+- [ ] English and french version using html ?